-Grant & Eisenhofer P.A. represented two key whistleblowers behind a $257.4 million settlement between drugmaker Wyeth Pharmaceuticals, a subsidiary of Pfizer, and the U.S. Department of Justice stemming from alleged marketing abuses of Wyeth’s powerful immunosuppressant drug Rapamune.
-The case was originally brought in the U.S. District Court for the Eastern District of Pennsylvania by Grant & Eisenhofer clients Marlene Sandler and Scott Paris, both of whom were sales representatives for the company.
+G&E represented two key whistleblowers behind a $257.4 million settlement between drugmaker Wyeth Pharmaceuticals, a subsidiary of Pfizer, and the U.S. Department of Justice stemming from alleged marketing abuses of Wyeth’s powerful immunosuppressant drug Rapamune.
+The case was originally brought in the U.S. District Court for the Eastern District of Pennsylvania by G&E clients Marlene Sandler and Scott Paris, both of whom were sales representatives for the company.
 Initially, the case was declined by the Justice Department, but raised the ire of a Congressional oversight committee in 2010.

-Grant & Eisenhofer continued to move forward with the case, and filed an amended complaint on behalf of the whistleblowers on May 24, 2010.
-On Sept.
-21, 2010, the Justice Department intervened in the case and transferred the case to the U.S. the District Court for the Western District of Oklahoma in Oklahoma City, where there was an on-going investigation by the Justice Department and multiple states into abusive marketing practices related to Rapamune.
+G&E continued to move forward with the case, and filed an amended complaint on behalf of the whistleblowers on May 24, 2010.
+On September 21, 2010, the Justice Department intervened in the case and transferred the case to the U.S. the District Court for the Western District of Oklahoma in Oklahoma City, where there was an on-going investigation by the Justice Department and multiple states into abusive marketing practices related to Rapamune.
 The immunosuppressant, Rapamune, was primarily approved by the FDA to prevent organ rejection following a kidney transplant.

-The settlement agreement noted the broad scope of Wyeth’s alleged unlawful marketing of Rapamune for well over a decade, spanning from September 1999 to December 2011 including the knowing promotion of Rapamune for uses were not approved by United States Food and Drug Administration (FDA), including for use (1) in connection with solid organ transplant patients other than kidney transplant patients and (2) unapproved treatment regimens, including for transplant patients who has used another immunosuppressant drug before using Rapamune and the use of Rapamune in combination with certain types of products other than cyclosporine and corticosteroids.
+The settlement agreement noted the broad scope of Wyeth’s alleged unlawful marketing of Rapamune for well over a decade, spanning from September 1999 to December 2011, including the knowing promotion of Rapamune for uses that were not approved by U.S. Food and Drug Administration, including for use (1) in connection with solid organ transplant patients other than kidney transplant patients and (2) unapproved treatment regimens, such as for transplant patients who has used another immunosuppressant drug before using Rapamune and the use of Rapamune in combination with certain types of products other than cyclosporine and corticosteroids.